Build It Yourself: Creative DIY Outdoor Furniture Ideas

 4. Potting soil and plants

 1. Arrange the Blocks: Arrange the concrete blocks to make the supports for your bench.
-Be sure to check for level and stability.
+Make sure you check for level and stability.
 Experiment with different styles of arrangement.

 2. Insert the Lumber: Insert wooden beams or boards through the holes in the concrete blocks to build the bench seat.

-3. Fasten (optional): For added security, you can fastened down the lumber onto the concrete blocks with construction adhesive.
+3. Fasten (optional): For added security, you can fasten down the lumber onto the concrete blocks with construction adhesive.

 4. Put in Plants: You can utilize the holes in the concrete blocks for planters, fill with potting soil or your outdoor plants.